scmerrill/padawan360/README.md

   [Sourced from SparkFun](https://www.sparkfun.com/products/11029).

   No matter which you go with, be sure to get a microSD card too.
 Nothing too big, it's just MP3s (1GB is plenty).

+- ### PCA9685 Servo Controller
+  This sketch is also updated to support the PCA9685 servo controller.
+It is set up for 2 currently: one for the body servos and one for the dome.
+I will likely expand this to include 3 of these controllers for full dome servo support (2 each for the HPs, all dome panels, and pie panels, plus any other accessories such as fire extiguisher and dome lifter).
+There are basic animations included, but they are not the most robust, but works well for basic control for a low cost.
+These can be sourced cheaply from Amazon.

 - ### Sabertooth Motor Controller - Feet